-- For the Fall Semester: July 1 (May 1 for International Students) - For the Winter Semester: November 1 (September 1 for International Students) - For the Spring Semester (PACE): February 1 (January 1 for International Students)
+- For the Fall Semester: August 1 (May 1 for International Students) - For the Winter Semester: November 15 (September 1 for International Students) - For the Spring Semester (PACE): March 1 (January 1 for International Students)

-Applicants should expect that the admissions evaluation process can take up to 4-6 weeks, especially if they have transfer credits to be evaluated.
+Applicants should expect that the admissions evaluation process can take up to 2-3 weeks, especially if they have transfer credits to be evaluated.

 Submitting applications that are complete in every respect will speed up the admissions evaluation process.
+Applicants who confirm their enrollment at least two weeks before the application deadline are eligible for early admission scholarships.